conan-io/conan-io.github.io/_posts/2024-04-12-Introducing-local-recipes-index-remote.markdown

 as the `conan-center-index` GitHub repository, using it as a source for package recipes.
 This new type of repository is recipes-only, necessitating the construction of package binaries from source on each machine where the package is used.
-For sharing binaries across teams or deployments, we continue to recommend using a Conan remote server like Artifactory for production purposes.
+For sharing binaries across teams, we continue to recommend using a Conan remote server like Artifactory for production purposes.

 <p class="centered">
     <img  src="{{ site.baseurl }}/assets/post_images/2024-04-12/general-flow-diagram.png" style="display: block; margin-left: auto; margin-right: auto;" alt="Diagram of the general workflow"/>